Cryptocoryne parva

 Cryptocoryne parva is an aquatic freshwater plant, often grown in aquariums.
 It is the smallest known member of the genus Cryptocoryne.
-Native to Sri Lanka, it grows as a small rosette reaching between 5 - 8 cm.
-Emerse leaves are a little wider than those growing under water.
+Native to Sri Lanka, it grows as a small rosette reaching between 5 and 8 cm.
+Emersed leaves are a little wider than those growing under water.

 The spathe is c.
 1.5 cm.

 It grows very slowly even under good conditions and prefers a lot of light.